Publications

 Defiant, humorous, empathetic and insightful, Not Quite Right For Us is a singular collection of stories, essays and poems by a dynamic mix of established and surging voices alike.
 Edited by Sharmilla Beezmohun, foreword by Linton Kwesi Johnson, including Aminatta Forna, Xiaolu Guo, Johny Pitts, Rishi Dastidar, Tim Wells and Rafeef Ziadah, this remarkable anthology marks the tenth anniversary of the live-literature organisation Speaking Volumes.
 Part cri du cœur, part warning shot, part affirmation, this is the book we need now.

-Published May 2021, flipped eye publishing
+Published May 2021, flipped eye publishing, UK

 My Longest Round